AyoubOm/ScalaNinetyNineExos/README.md

-# Small exos for getting started to Scala
+# Small exos for getting started with Scala